The Power of Reading &

 At ASA we are also very aware of the importance of helping our students select books appropriate for their reading ability, age, and maturity.
-Common Sense Media is a cite that provides us independent reviews, age ratings, and other information about the books we select for our library.
+Common Sense Media is a site that provides us independent reviews, age ratings, and other information about the books we select for our library.
 When our students suggest titles to add to our inventory, it is a go-to site for us to check out the content of the books before purchasing.
 Anyone can use it!

 .At the elementary campus, books are sorted by age level.
 At the middle school, because our readers are required to read across the genres in their literature classes, books are sorted by genre and series.
-Currently, we are beginning work to create a young readers section to highlight books for our fourth grade readers.
+Currently, we are beginning work to create a young readers section to highlight books for our fourth and fifth grade readers.
 Among a number of other reading strategies to assist some of our struggling readers, teachers have begun to use audio books for students to listen as they read, as well.

 We want to encourage you, the primary educators of your child, to continue to partner with us by becoming more and more actively involved in your child’s reading, as well.

 - Talk with your older children about what they are reading both at school and at home.

 - Talk to them about what they are learning and the new ideas they are exploring through their reading.

 - For older students, consider reading alongside them as they begin to select books that explore life more deeply.

 Did you know we have a new library system and you can access our card catalog via the Library World website OR Mobile App?